MicrosoftDocs/windows-itpro-docs/smb/cloud-mode-business-setup.md

 > [!IMPORTANT]
 > This is placeholder content only.
 Everything is TBD.

-In this walkthrough, we'll show you how to deploy and manage a full cloud IT solution for your school using Microsoft Azure AD, Intune, Office 365, Windows, Classroom, and more.
+In this walkthrough, we'll show you how to deploy and manage a full cloud IT solution for your business using Microsoft Azure AD, Intune, Office 365, and Windows.
 We'll show you the basics on how to:
-- Acquire an Office 365 education domain
+- Acquire an Office 365 business domain
-- Add Microsoft Classroom, Intune, and Azure Active Directory (AD) Premium licenses to your education tenant
+- Add Microsoft Intune and Azure Active Directory (AD) Premium licenses to your business tenant
-- Import school student, teacher, and class data through School Data Sync (SDS)
 - Set up Windows Store for Business and manage app deployment and sync with Intune
 - Add users and groups in Azure AD and Intune
 - Create policies and app deployment rules
-- Log in as a teacher, create a class notebook and assignments
-- Log in as a student and use the device
+- Log in as a user and start using the device

 Go to the [Microsoft Education site](https://www.microsoft.com/en-us/education) to learn more about these products.
-See [How to buy](https://www.microsoft.com/en-us/education/buy-license/overview-of-how-to-buy/default.aspx?tabshow=schools) to learn about pricing and purchasing options for schools, students, and teachers as well as academic pricing and offers for qualified K-12 and higher education institutions.
+See [How to buy](https://www.microsoft.com/en-us/education/buy-license/overview-of-how-to-buy/default.aspx?tabshow=schools) to learn about pricing and purchasing options for businesses.

 ## 1. Get ready
 Here's a few things to keep in mind before you get started: